kdabir/awesome-groovy/README.md

 * [Gmongo](https://github.com/poiati/gmongo) - A Groovy wrapper to the mongodb Java driver

 * [Gstorm](https://github.com/kdabir/gstorm) - A simple ORM for simple databases and CSV files to be used in groovy scripts

+## Rich Application

+* [Griffon](http://griffon.codehaus.org/) - Griffon is an application framework for developing desktop applications in the JVM

+* [GroovyFx](http://groovyfx.org/) - GroovyFX provides a Groovy binding for JavaFX 2.0.

 ## HTTP